areeq-hasan/2022_microsoft_ionq_challenge/README.md

 ## The Idea

-SOULINQ A two-player 2D platformer where players with entangled souls must navigate a world bombarded by *cosmic rays* attempting to observe their souls.
+SOULINQ A realtime two-player 2D platformer where players with entangled souls must navigate a world bombarded by *cosmic rays* attempting to observe their souls.
 The world is rife with *inner fire* capable of evolving their shared soul state.
 The goal is to be observed as alive.

 ### Player Mechanics
 The two players spawn in a jungle world, procedurally generated using quantum randomness, where they can move around using `<WASD>`, jump using `<SPACE>`, and attack using the left-mouse button.
 The souls of the two players are represented as qubits in a 2-qubit quantum circuit, where $|0\rangle$ represents death and $|1\rangle$ represents life.
 Their shared soul state is initialized to a state $\frac1{N}(\alpha|00\rangle+\beta|11\rangle)$ such that $\alpha\gg\beta$; specifically $\alpha=0.9$ and $\beta=\sqrt{1-0.9^2}\approx0.436$.
 In this state, being observed by a cosmic ray would collapse both souls to the death state with high probability.